-The SVD was combined with the PXD to complete the VXD assembly in October 2018, and the VXD was installed to the Belle II detector system in November 2018.
+The SVD was combined with the PXD to complete the VXD152 assembly in October 2018, and the VXD was installed to the Belle II detector system in November 2018.
 Since March 2019, the SVD has been operating reliably and smoothly for two and a half years, without any major problems.
 The total fraction of masked strips is about 1%.
-There was only one issue where one APV25 chip (out of 1,748 chips) was disabled during the spring of 2019, which was gone after cable reconnection in the summer of 2019.
+There was only one issue where one APV25 chip (out of 1,748 chips) was disabled during the spring of 2019, which was remediated by reconnecting a cable in the summer of 2019.

 The SVD has also demonstrated stable and excellent performance [6].
-The hit efficiency is stably over 99% in most of the sensors.
+The hit efficiency is continuously over 99% in most of the sensors.
 The cluster charge distributions are also reasonable.
-On the u/p-side, the most probable values agree with the cal-culated charge amount induced by MIPs within the uncertainty in calibration.
-On the v/n-side, 10-30% of the collected charge losses compared to MIP due to the smaller inter-strip capacitance of the floating strips with larger strip pitches than the u/p-side.
-The most probable values of the cluster SNR distributions range from 13 to 30.
+On the u/p-side, the most probable values agree with the calculated charge amount induced by MIPs within the uncertainty in calibration.
+On the v/n-side, 10-30% of the collected charge is lost compared to MIP due to the smaller inter-strip capacitance of the floating strips with larger strip pitches than the u/p-side.
+The most probable values of the cluster signal-tonoise ratio distributions range from 13 to 30.

-We measured the cluster position resolution by analyzing the $e^+e^- \rightarrow \mu^+\mu^-$ data [7].
+We measured the cluster position resolution by analyzing the $e^+e^- \to \mu^+\mu^-$ data [7].
 The cluster position resolution is estimated from the residual between the cluster position and the track position not biased by the target cluster after subtracting the effect of the track extrapolation error.
 The cluster position resolutions for different incident angles are shown in Fig. 3.
-For normal incident tracks, it well agrees with the expectations from the strip pitch including floating strips.
+For normal incident tracks, it agrees with the expectations from the strip pitch including floating strips.
 For tracks with an incident angle, it is expected to get a better resolution, which is indeed the case in the v/n-side results.
 However, this effect is not observed on the u/p-side, and the study is still ongoing to improve the cluster position estimation.

 Figure 3: The SVD cluster position resolution depending on the projected track incident angle.
-The green(blue) plot shows the resolution in the u/p(n/v)-side of Layer 3 sensors, and the red(yellow) one shows the u/p(n/v)-side of Layers 4-6 sensors.
+The green (blue) plot shows the resolution in the u/p-side (n/v-side) of layer 3 sensors, and the red (yellow) one shows the u/p-side (n/v-side) of layers 4, 5, and 6 sensors.

-The cluster hit-time resolution was also evaluated in the hadron events1 data using the reference event time estimated by the Central Drift Chamber (CDC) outside of SVD.
+The cluster hit-time resolution was also evaluated in hadronevent1 data using the reference event time estimated by the Central Drift Chamber (CDC) outside of the SVD.
 The error on the event time, about 0.7 ns, was subtracted to evaluate the intrinsic SVD hit-time resolution.
 The resulting resolution is 2.9 ns on the u/p-side and 2.4 ns on the v/n-side.
-With such precise hit-time information, it is possible to reject off-time background hits efficiently.
+With such precise hittime information, it is possible to reject off-time background hits efficiently.
 The hit-time distributions for signal2 and offtime background3 are shown in Fig. 4.
 The signal distribution has a narrow peak, while the background hit-time distribution is broad and almost flat in the signal peak region.
 The separation power of the hit-time is high, as expected.
 For example, if we reject hits with the hit-time less than -38 ns in this plot, we can reject 46% of the background hits while keeping 99% of the signal hits.
 The background rejection based on the hit-time is essential to sustain the good tracking performance in the future high beam background condition.